bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/implementors-view.md

 ```

-`set`s instances are defined using explicit data constructor:
+`set`'s instances are defined using explicit data constructor:

 ```wiki